BilgeBengisu/TampaBayDataAnalysis/README.md

 #### Relabeling "other" rows
 The users to be relabeled were stored in **Accounts_To_Relabel.csv** by extracting the "other" labeled rows if they had a different prediction column where the probability is higher than 0.3.
 Relabeling was done manually by Prof. Skripnikov and is stored in **Final_Account_Relabeling.csv**
 #### TF-IDF
 In this section, the file is processed to get the first 3 columns in the photo below for every account type in each spill type.
 Later, these files are merged together in their respective spill types to be fed to tf-idf.
+The merged file is in the **merged_tf_idf** folder.
+Individual files in the merged result are stored in **not_merged_tf_idf** and result from the tf_idf_preprocessing() function in the jupyter notebook.
+TF-IDF wordcloud was attempted but didn't result in outcome.
 ![tf-idf](Account/tf_idf/tf-idf.png)